LimDoHyeon/pncc_asr/README.md

 # pncc_asr
 An implementation of ["Power-Normalized Cepstral Coefﬁcients (PNCC) for Robust Speech Recognition(Chanwoo Kim, 2016)"](https://ieeexplore.ieee.org/document/7439789).

 This is unofficial code.
-Original code is implemented by C (see the paper).
+Original code is implemented by C (please see the paper).

 ## Usage